 Professor Sarah Sawyer is Vice-Chair of the Council and Professor of Philosophy at the University of Sussex.
 She works in philosophy of mind, philosophy of language, metaphysics, and epistemology.
 She is author of articles on a range of topics within these areas and editor of New Waves in Philosophy of Language.
 Her work focuses on representational and normative externalism.

-Dr. Arif Ahmed, Professor Maria Rosa Antognazza, Professor Ben Coburn, Professor Fiona Ellis, Professor Edward Harcourt, Professor Beth Lord, Professor Lucy O’Brien, Dr Léa Salje, Professor Constantine Sandis, Professor Sarah Sawyer, and Dr. Rachael Wiseman.
+Dr. Arif Ahmed, Professor Maria Rosa Antognazza, Professor Ben Colburn, Professor Fiona Ellis, Professor Edward Harcourt, Professor Beth Lord, Professor Lucy O’Brien, Dr Léa Salje, Professor Constantine Sandis, Professor Sarah Sawyer, and Dr. Rachael Wiseman.